hakanyucelten/KarateProject_BackendAutomation/README.md

-# KarateProject_BackendAutomation
-KarateProject_BackendAutomation

-This code testing abilities of given pokemons from poke db.
+This code testing abilities of given pokemons from poke db with Karate framework libraries.